-- The East Coast Cluster includes six regional NRM bodies and six The Planners Working Group was effective in establishing and building relationships between the researchers and practitioners, broadening the focus of the researchers, sharing project ideas across regions and establishing processes to communicate science The PWG formed part of the process to communicate the research for NRM planning. - The community of practice of planners worked well as it allowed the regions to share project ideas and progress, collaborate on projects and develop spin-off projects. - Collaborations between researchers contributed to better multi-disciplinary understanding and improved understanding, which will have ongoing benefits for future collaborations. - The cluster format was useful in facilitating interactions between regions that might not otherwise have occurred, particularly interactions across the state border.
+- The Planners Working Group was effective in establishing and building relationships between the researchers and practitioners, broadening the focus of the researchers, sharing project ideas across regions and establishing processes to communicate science for NRM planning.
+The Planners Working Group formed part of the process to communicate the research for NRM planning. - The community of practice of planners worked well as it allowed the regions to share project ideas and progress, collaborate on projects and develop spin-off projects. - Collaborations between researchers contributed to better multi-disciplinary understanding and improved understanding, which will have ongoing benefits for future collaborations. - The cluster format was useful in facilitating interactions between regions that might not otherwise have occurred, particularly interactions across the state border.